Mendel Palace: Development

 Satoshi Tajiri had initially used Nintendo's Family BASIC (1984) as a gateway to build his understanding of the internal operation of the Famicom.
 This inspired him to create his own handmade Famicom game development hardware from spare electronics parts, spend two years learning programming, and spend one year making Game Freak's debut game Quinty.
 Tajiri had already written entire issues of his magazine called Game Freak solely about his favorite arcade game, Xevious (1983), so he wanted Quinty to be published in Japan by Namco, which had made Xevious and several other cute, colorful arcade games.

-Taijiri marketed Quinty to American NES licensees by driving a rental car "all over the West Coast".
+Tajiri marketed Quinty to American NES licensees by driving a rental car "all over the West Coast".
 It was rejected by most as "too cute" until Hudson Soft accepted while altering the title and the package art to reduce cuteness.